Masmblr/map-prometheus_src.dpkdir/README.md

 19.01.2024:

 -The human spawn site (called "Outpost") is mostly complete.
 The main spawn point is located in the center of the ground floor. <br />
 This area is flanked by two pipes, which all aliens except Tyrants can pass through.
-However, these pipes can be destroyed.
+However, these pipes can be destroyed.  <br />
 -The upper level consists of a storage area and a control room.
 These two rooms are connected by two walkways, one of which features a vertical shaft. <br />
 -The outpost can be accessed through the main entrance and a broken ventilation shaft, which must first be opened, similar to the destructible pipes. <br />